Zpaxs/BaSP-A2022-Etapa-1/README.md

 It has different profile settings such as Employees, PM Eployees, Admins and SuperAdmins to provide more or less responsability depending on the user.

+###This project is still under construction.

+###Week-01:
+The first week I created a screenflow for the app using Figma, where all the screens for the app were created.

+###Week-02:
+The second week I made an HTML document that had the content of the landing page for the Trackgenix app using the desktop version.

+###Week-03:
+The third week I added the corresponding styles to the HTML structure with css.

+###Week-04:
+The current week I'm working on making the landing page responsive using flexbox and media queries.

 ## Setup

 To run this project copy the repository in Github by clicking "Code"